xname/audiovision/README.md

 # audiovision
 Hallucinatory software snippets to open a portal to outer dimensions.
-Phantasmata and Illusions hitting your optical nerve through code.
+Phantasmata and Illusions hitting your optical nerves through code.
 Sound will never be the same \0/